 When installing the floor, it is advisable to close all the ventilation as they can allow dampness, which will adversely affect the longevity of the hardwood.
-If one is building a music room in the basement that’s prone to excessive moisture, it is prudent to be careful on the flooring choices.
+If one is building a music room in the basement that’s prone to excessive moisture, it is prudent to be careful about the flooring choices.
 Dampness causes some of them to swell, which might also damage music instruments such as pianos and guitars.
 Moreover, this is unhealthy and might cause illnesses such as pneumonia.
 For basement music room construction, one should consider engineered hardwood flooring.
 This is perfect for installation using concrete subfloors since it can be floated and is less affected by humidity typically affecting the basement.
 You definitely don’t want mold in your basement!

 When Building a Music Room Walls & Ceilings Are Important